khoih-prog/DoubleResetDetector_Generic/README.md

 #### PURPOSE:

-DoubleResetDetector_Generic is a library for the Arduino AVR, Teensy, SAM DUE, SAMD21, SAMD51, STM32, nRF52, etc. boards to detects a double reset, within configurable timeout (default 10s) seconds, so that an alternative start-up mode can be used.
-Example use cases are to allow re-configuration of a device's wifi / MQTT / Blynk credentials.
+[**DoubleResetDetector_Generic**](https://github.com/khoih-prog/DoubleResetDetector_Generic) is a library for the **Arduino AVR, Teensy, SAM DUE, SAMD21, SAMD51, STM32F/L/H/G/WB/MP1, nRF52, etc.** boards to detects a double reset, within configurable timeout (default 10s) seconds, so that an alternative start-up mode can be used.
+Example use cases are to allow re-configuration of a device's WiFi / MQTT / Blynk credentials.

 ---